dangazineu/tako/AIRULES.md

 -   Run integration tests with `go test -v -tags=integration ./...`.
 -   Run E2E tests with `go test -v -tags=e2e --local --without-repo-entrypoint ./...`, `go test -v -tags=e2e --remote --with-repo-entrypoint ./...`, or `go test -v -tags=e2e --remote --without-repo-entrypoint ./...`.
 -   All new testing tags and flags must be documented on the `README.md` and on `AIRULES.md`.
+-   Verbose logging (e.g., `t.Logf`) should only be used within a failing test case to provide context for debugging.
+Do not print verbose output for passing tests.

 ## 6. Configuration (`tako.yml`)